Creator101-commits/NovaV1/CONTRIBUTING.md

-# Contributing to RefyneoV1
+# Contributing to Nova

-Thank you for your interest in contributing to RefyneoV1!
+Thank you for your interest in contributing to Nova!
 This document provides guidelines and information for contributors.

 ## Table of Contents